RockTomate/docs/docs/info/updates.md

 ### Bug fixes

 #### General
-- Fixed a bug when RockTomate's preferences could not be edited with `SerializedObject target has been destroyed` error being printed all the time
+- Fixed a bug when RockTomate's preferences could not be edited and `SerializedObject target has been destroyed` error being printed all the time
+- Fixed a one-time error when importing RockTomate into an empty project `X`

 ---